Aurelius Victor

 Sextus Aurelius Victor (c.
 320 – c.
 390) was a historian and politician of the Roman Empire.
 Victor was the author of a now-lost monumental history of imperial Rome covering the period from Augustus to Constantius II.
-Under the emperor Julian (361-363), Victor served as governor of Pannonia Secunda in 361; in 389 he became praefectus urbi (urban prefect), senior imperial official in Rome.
+Under the emperor Julian (361–363), Victor served as governor of Pannonia Secunda in 361; in 389 he became praefectus urbi (urban prefect), senior imperial official in Rome.

 His surviving work, entitled De Caesaribus is a brief epitome of his history, and was originally titled in the two surviving manuscripts Aurelii Victoris Historiae Abbreviatae.
 The work was published in 361.

 Aurelius was born to a poor family in North Africa to an uneducated father.
 He was educated, first at Carthage and then at Rome.
 He apparently composed his history between 358 and 360.
-Following the publication his reputation grew enough that Julian erected a bronze status of him in Naissus.
+Following the publication, his reputation grew enough that Julian erected a bronze statue of him in Naissus.

 Aurelius survived the death of the pagan Julian into the reign of the fiercely anti-pagan Theodosius I (347–395).
 It appears he became consul in 369, and suffect consul between 370 and 378.
 In 388 or 389, Theodosius appointed Aurelius urban prefect.